 Judy Lane was born in Saint John, New Brunswick and has lived the last 20 years just around the corner in Hampton.
 She first graduated with a Nursing diploma from the Saint John School of Nursing and then a Business degree from the University of New Brunswick.
 At the age of 18, she worked at a local nursing home, making tea and toast for the residents.
 This experience provided her with admiration and devotion to senior care and is one of the many reasons she works here today.
 Away from work, Judy enjoys spending quality time with her daughter or reading a good book.
 She believes if we work together as a team, community and family, that we can make the world a better place.

 Tammy Allaby earned her diploma in Nursing from the Saint John School of Nursing and three years later graduated with her Bachelor of Science Degree in Nursing from Dalhousie University.
 Tammy joined Kings Way Care Centre in 2008 acting as Clinical Manager from 2010-2013.
-Tammy then became Director of Care of Kennebec Manor in 2013.
+Tammy became Director of Care of Kennebec Manor in 2013 and is now Director of Care at Kings Way.
 She has embraced person centered care and the Eden philosophy and is dedicated to making each day the best it can be for the elders that call Kings Way and Kennebec home.

 Claressa graduated from McGill University with a Bachelor of Science in Nutritional Sciences, becoming a registered dietitian in 2002.
 Since that time her career has been in long-term care.
 Claressa joined the Kingsway Lifecare Alliance team in 2007, when she was hired as the Director of Support for Kings Way Care Centre.
 Since 2010, she’s shared her work life between Kings Way Care Centre and Kennebec Manor.
 Claressa enjoys working in a team passionate about changing the culture of long-term care, but above all else, she values making a positive difference in the lives of those she serves.